-• Upon Notification of an active shooter or armed intruder on campus, immediately direct staff to call 911 if it is unknown whether or not 911 notification has already taken place, to reach 911 from a school phone dial 9-9-911.
-A 911 call should provide the name and exact location of the school, the nature of the emergency, number and description of intruders (if known), type of weapon(s), area of the school where last seen, actions taken by the school, and whether there are on-site security or law enforcement officers).
-Caller will remain on the line to provide updates.

-- Initiate ALERT protocols.
+- Upon Notification of an active shooter or armed intruder on campus, immediately direct staff to call 911 if it is unknown whether or not 911 notification has already taken place [Insert the actual sequence to dial 911 from the school's phone system].
+911 call should provide the name and exact location of the school, the nature of the emergency, number and description of intruders (if known), type of weapon(s), area of the school where last seen, actions taken by the school, and whether there are on-site security or law enforcement officers).
+Caller will remain on the line to provide updates. - Initiate ALERT protocols.
 Notification to the building occupants will be made using all available means.
 Notification shall provide any information regarding the on-going situation that will assist the building occupants in making a good decision as to their best survival response option.
 Typically, information that answers the basic questions of "Who?
 What?
 Where?
 When?
 How?" will provide the necessary details to make an informed decision. - Secure the administration office as a command post and retrieve the critical information and data about the school's emergency systems, including communications, staff and students locations, detailed floor plans and other important information, documents, items, and supplies that are prepared and readily available for use during the incident.
-If the incident is occurring at the administration office, designate an alternate command post. - Direct command post staff to maintain contact with teachers reporting pertinent emergency information via email, phone, and Catapult EMS.
-All information received via eye-witnesses or through the inhouse surveillance camera system will used to INFORM the building occupants of the event in as realtime as possible. - Notify the Superintendent's office and request activation of the communications plan for media and parent notification protocols. - Staff and students outside the building will EVACUATE to an off-site relocation center /Rally Point. - Direct support staff outside to stop pedestrians and vehicles from entering the school grounds until law enforcement arrives. - Ensure that any buses en route to the school are redirected to a designated relocation site.
+If the incident is occurring at the administration office, designate an alternate command post. - Direct command post staff to maintain contact with teachers reporting pertinent emergency information via [identify means- phone, email, texting EMS used by school].
+All information received via eye-witnesses or through the in-house surveillance camera system will used to INFORM the building occupants of the event in as real-time as possible. - Notify the Superintendent's office and request activation of the communications plan for media and parent notification protocols. - Staff and students outside the building will EVACUATE to an off-site relocation center /Rally Point. - Direct support staff outside to stop pedestrians and vehicles from entering the school grounds until law enforcement arrives.

+• Ensure that any buses en route to the school are redirected to a designated relocation site.